Principle and statement of intent

 - Planning curriculum and routines

-- Should any staff feel concerned about a child or additional help and advice are needed, they will seek the help of the Bumbles manager.
+- Should any staff feel concerned about a child or additional help and advice are needed, they will seek the help of the Bumbles management team.

 - Involve parents/carers as we recognise parental input is important